 - We will inform children, their parents, caregivers and second-tier advice givers about their rights and entitlements and how to use available complaints procedures to access remedies available when they are violated.

-- You can now book an appointment for our legal advice clinics where you can receive free legal advice for children and families from our solicitor.
-We are going to be in different spots around the country which you can see from our schedule below.
+You can book an appointment for our legal advice clinics where you can receive free legal advice for children and families from our solicitor.
+We are in different spots around the country which you can see from our schedule below.
 If you would like to make an appointment call our legal information line 01 9020494.
-It is open on Tuesdays 10am -2pm and Wednesdays 3pm -7pm.
-Alternatively email firstname.lastname@example.org.
+It is open on Mondays 10am -2pm and Wednesdays 2pm -7pm.
+Alternatively email email@example.com.
+Clinics will be held on the following dates:

 - #KnowYourRights - our guide to children’s rights and entitlements, developed with the Irish Council for Civil Liberties.